 Addison’s Disease

-A disorder where the adrenal glands produce insufficient hormones, affecting sodium and chloride regulation.
+A disorder of the adrenal glands that affects sodium and chloride regulation.

 ~END~